rokomari-com/convention/README.md

             ├───domain                  <- hibenate mapping classes
             ├───enumeration             <- enumerations which are used multiple class wide ├───exception               <- custom exceptions
-            ├───repository
+            ├───model                   <- model classes used inside application or for REST APIs ├───repository
             ├───service
             ├───utility